SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-darwin-award-vaccine.md

 ## The Darwin Prize

-Back in the 1980s, a group of wags proposed something they called the ["Darwin Awards"](https://en.wikipedia.org/wiki/Darwin_Awards) to be given to those who perform some action so breathtakingly stupid that they either get themselves accidentally killed or sterilized, thereby marginally improving the human gene pool.
+Back in the 1980s, a group of internet wags proposed something they called the ["Darwin Awards"](https://en.wikipedia.org/wiki/Darwin_Awards) to be given to those who perform some action so breathtakingly stupid that they either get themselves accidentally killed or sterilized, thereby failing to reproduce and marginally improving the human gene pool.

 As it says [on this blog's quotes page]({{ site.baseurl }}/quotes/):
 > "Creatures inveterately wrong in their inductions have a pathetic but praiseworthy
 > tendency to die before reproducing their kind." &mdash; W V O Quine, "Natural Kinds",
-> in _Ontological Relativity and Other Essays_, 1969.
+> in __Ontological Relativity and Other Essays__, 1969.

-That dubious, though funny, [tradition continues to this day](https://darwinawards.com/).
+This dubious, though funny, [tradition continues to this day](https://darwinawards.com/).

 __Let it be noted clearly:__ by calling out someone's behavior as worthy of a Darwin Award, we are not in any way wishing them harm, let alone death.
 But we _are_ calling out the